 Examples of compulsive behaviors include excessive hand washing that interferes with skin integrity, repeatedly checking doors/lights/living spaces in a manner that interferes with an ability to leave or move forward, counting/praying repeatedly.

 Doctors and mental health professionals test for OCD by talking with you about your symptoms, determining if you have obsessions and compulsive behaviors, and by evaluating if these thoughts and behaviors interfere with your functioning.
+Your Talkspace provider will conduct an OCD screening to provide a full diagnosis using the criteria in the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders or DSM-5.

 Mental health professionals often use a structured interview which involves asking standard questions to assess if your symptoms are consistent with OCD.
 These questions determine the severity, nature, and duration of your symptoms.